-Re ef.
-Proposed Actions Priority Timeframe Partner 4.1 ļ Council will advocate for DPE to revise any State-led strategies or plans that are inconsistent with housing delivery objectives of the LHS Council will advocate for a more collaborative approach with DPE to facilitate housing diversity outcomes in greenfield release areas 1 Advocate for the NSW Government to address the timely funding and delivery of State funded infrastructure to support residential growth
+Ref.
+Proposed Actions Priority Timeframe Partner • Council will advocate for DPE to revise any State-led strategies or plans that are inconsistent with housing delivery objectives of the LHS 4.1 • Council will advocate for a more collaborative approach with DPE to facilitate housing diversity outcomes in greenfield release areas High Ongoing DPE • Advocate for the NSW Government to address the timely funding and delivery of State funded infrastructure to support residential growth.